-- Look into your specific state’s back-to-school sales.
-Doing so will maximize your savings on homeschool teaching supplies, such as paper, notebooks, pens, and pencils.
+- Look into your specific state’s back-to-school and tax-free sales.
+Doing so will maximize your savings on computers and devices, as well as homeschool teaching supplies, such as paper, notebooks, pens, and pencils.
 Make sure to take note of when these sales are happening to take advantage of them.

 Planning Stage (1 month away)

-- Once you have chosen your curriculum for the year, begin to go through each specific subject.
+- Begin going through the lesson plans in your Time4Learning parent account to get an idea of what your child will be learning this year.
 Make note of special requirements or material you may not have encountered before.
 It is important to be at least familiar with the content your child is learning so it does not catch you off guard.

 - Begin to fill out a homeschool lesson planner.
 This can be for the year, month, week, or even day!
+One of the tools that Time4Learning provides to parents is the option to create a detailed activity plan for the school year.
 It is recommended to start with a general yearly calendar with room for flexibility.
 After all, events can come up and situations can change, so flexibility is essential in this stage.
-Start big picture and work your way to smaller ideas.
+Start with the big picture and work your way to smaller ideas.